Skip Navigation

 On , the Federal and Provincial Governments announced a funding agreement that will reduce the cost of child care in Ontario to an average of $10 per day by .
 The Canada-Wide Early Learning and Child Care (CWELCC) Agreement includes $13.2 billion for Ontario over six years.
 This agreement will:

-• Allow participating licensed child care centres and licensed home child care agencies to reduce parent/caregiver fees for children by 50 per cent, on average.
+• Require participating licensed child care centres and licensed home child care agencies to reduce parent/caregiver fees to a maximum of $22 per day.
 By March 2026, licensed child care fees will be lowered to an average of $10 per day.

-• Set a minimum wage floor of $23.86/hour for Registered Early Childhood Educators (RECE) and $24.86/hour for RECE supervisors and RECE home visitors, increasing $1 per hour each year until 2026, up to the wage eligibility ceiling for the year.
+• Set a minimum wage floor in 2025 of $24.86/hour for Registered Early Childhood Educators (RECE) program staff and $25.86 /hour for Registered Early Childhood Educators (RECE) supervisors and home visitors, increasing $1 per hour each year until 2026, up to the wage eligibility ceiling for the year.

 • Create 86,000 licensed child care spaces in Ontario for children under the age of six by the end of 2026 to meet the growing demand for affordable child care.